 Becker offers 3 different course formats; online, self-study, and live classes.
-They are one of the only CPA review companies who provide a live classroom course, however, many students say that the quality of their instructors is inconsistent.
+This is a huge benefit to doing the Becker program, as you may have a much different learning preference than your neighbor.
+They are one of the only CPA review companies who provide a live classroom course.

-CPAexcel is offered in an online, self-study, and virtual classroom format.
-Each course comes with a USB flash drive which allows students to access all of their materials offline as well as DVD’s of the video lectures.
-The virtual classes are a blend of pre-recorded lectures and live instruction, however, this is a fairly new feature, so if you have any feedback about the quality of these classes please let everyone know in the comment box below!
+CPA is offered in an online, self-study, and virtual classroom format.
+Each course comes with a USB flash drive which allows you to access all of their materials offline as well as DVDs of the video lectures.
+The virtual classes are a blend of pre-recorded lectures and live instruction.

 Sounds pretty similar, right?
 Well, there’s one key difference between Becker and Wiley: mobile compatibility.
 Becker’s materials are designed from top to bottom with mobile users in mind.
 On the other hand, Wiley’s mobile app has been unpopular among students for frequent crashing and disconnections.

 CPA vs Becker Software Updates